whynotdakshh/Sargam-Terms-Of-Service/README.md

 ## 🔒 Privacy

-Your use of Sangam is also governed by our Privacy Policy.
+Your use of Sargam is also governed by our Privacy Policy.

 We only collect data necessary for functionality.